hashicorp/packer-plugin-vmware/.web-docs/components/builder/vmx/README.md

 Packer supports two remote build types:
  - ESXi 5.1 and above
- - the VMWare Workstation Pro API (tested on v1.3.1)
+ - the VMware Workstation Pro API (tested on v1.3.1)

 ### Building on a Remote vSphere Hypervisor